Steveorevo/wp-hooks/readme.md

 ## Usage

-Include the wp-hooks.php and string.php files in your plugin or WordPress theme. wp-hooks.php references string.php.
+Include the wp-hooks.php and gstring.php files in your plugin or WordPress theme. wp-hooks.php references string.php.
 Simply `require_once('wp-hooks.php');` inside your functions.php or plugin file.
 To prevent naming collisions and increase efficiency, make use of `private function` declarations in your class to avoid inadvertently hooking an existing action/filter hook.

 ## License & Copyright